 (3) The director shall notify the requesting board(s) of county commissioners of the department's approval or disapproval of the proposed plan in writing within sixty days after the department's receipt of the proposed plan for withdrawal, or within sixty days after the date of the hearing.

-(4) No county participating in a joint-county community mental health service district may withdraw therefrom without the consent of the director nor earlier than one year after the submission of such resolution unless all of the participating counties agree to an earlier withdrawal.
+(4) No county participating in a joint-county service district may withdraw therefrom without the consent of the director nor earlier than one year after the submission of such resolution unless all of the participating counties agree to an earlier withdrawal.

 Promulgated Under: 119.03